LuluDansMaRue/kubernetes-docker-lab/docs/k8s/architecture.md

 # Architecture

-In this page we will take a quick look at the internal architecture of Kubernetes.
-This will allow us to understand the different components of this containarized deployment services.
+In this article we'll take a look at Kubernetes's architecture.
+This will enable us to understand how is working Kubernetes.

 ## Type of architecture

-Kubernetes is a master-slave architecture centric service.
-A master-slave architecture is a kind of architecture where the main process has the control of all the other child process.
+Kubernetes is highly based on the master-slave architecture.
+A master-slave architecture is a type of architecture where the ```master``` decide the actions that the ```slave``` will do.

-Within Kubernetes we have a set of **master components** which will give instruction to the **nodes components**.
-The **master components** are regarded as the master and the **nodes components** act as the slaves.
+Within Kubernetes the ```master``` is name ```master components```.
+Slaves components are named ```node components```.

-Below is big picture of the architecture of Kubernetes
+There are many components within each of these layers.
+Below is a simplify presentation of Kubernetes's architecture.

 <p align="center">
   <img src="../img/architecture.png" alt="drawing" width="800"/>